Join the Academy

 Dark Night of the Soul

-Just as in the debate beat, your protagonist needs a moment to process the all is lost beat.
-But the catalyst beat was something that happened to your character; the all is lost beat is something your character did to themself.
+Just as in the debate beat, your protagonist needs a moment to process the All is Lost beat.
+But the Catalyst beat was something that happened to your character; the all is lost beat is something your character did to themself.
 So the questions they’re asking now tend to reflect on how they ended up here, with a realization that will force them to see the need for change—and this time, be ready to embrace it.

 Act 3: “The Synthesis World"